wilinz/tex_translator/README_en.md

 # tex_translator

+'TeX' document translator based on the openai API that can be used to translate papers.
 This project is designed for batch translation of natural language content in `.tex` files, supporting translation via the OpenAI API while preserving LaTeX syntax, commands, symbols, and formatting.

 ### Feature Overview